GTAmodding/gta3script-specs/SPECIFICATION.md

 ### Label Identifiers

-A label identifier is a identifier referencing a script label.
+A label identifier is an identifier referencing a script label.

 ```
 label := ('A'..'Z') [ {graph_char} (graph_char - ':') ] ;